UFC 14: Showdown: Predictions & Analysis

 Maurice Smith vs Mark Coleman

-The style clash matters here: Smith is patient on the feet, timing counters and loading up when he sees openings, while Coleman is most dangerous on the ground, constantly threatening chokes and joint locks.
-In our database, knockout artists own a 54% win rate against submission artists, giving Smith the stylistic edge.
+Stylistically this is Smith's knockout artist game against Coleman's submission artist approach.
+Smith is patient on the feet, timing counters and loading up when he sees openings, while Coleman is most dangerous on the ground, constantly threatening chokes and joint locks.
+Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Coleman throws significantly more leather — a 5.0 sig. strike per minute gap.
 Coleman is far more active with takedowns, averaging 4.8 more per 15 minutes.
 Smith has tighter striking defense, making opponents miss more often.

 The Pick: Mark Coleman over Maurice Smith.
-The model gives Coleman a slight nod at 64% — this could easily go either way.
+The model is firm on this one: Coleman at 78%.

 Mark Kerr vs Dan Bobish